mjknj18/Financial-Data_Election-Result-Analyses/README.md

 1. Import financial profit and loss data.
 2. Sort imported data by month.
-3. Create list of individual monthly profit and loss changes.
+3. Create list of individual monthly profitchanges.
-4. Calculate net total amount of profits and losses.
+4. Calculate net total amount of profits.
-5. Calculate month-to-month change deltas in profits and losses.
+5. Calculate month-to-month change deltas in profits.
-6. Calculate average monthly change in profits and losses.
+6. Calculate average monthly change in profits.
-7. Calculate month with greatest profit and month with greatest loss.
+7. Calculate month with greatest increase in profits and month with greatest decrease in profits.
 8. Output results to terminal window and a text file.

 ### Results